DrPayne25/Reading-Notes/yonkojavascript3.md

 + A while loop is used to evaluate an expression until we get the desired result
 + A for loop we have more control over than a while loop
 + (--\) & (++\) can be used in a loop to go down or up by one respectively
++ Check back at 6:40-6:50 for a note to take for brad on the below photo !

 ## **Yonko JavaScript, Marine Comparison Operator is trying to Evaluate our ships Conditions**
 + You can evavalute a situation by comparing one value in the script to what you expect it might be